Haelles/Indirect/README.md

 ## Data
 ### Chinese
+The prompt used for constructing the dataset and the manually written examples are located in /home/yp22/coling_upload/datasets/cn/cn_dataset_construction_prompt.

 The path to the original Chinese data is `datasets/cn/Dataset.json`.
 During the experiment, we fill the Chinese data into the template (`datasets/cn/templates.json`) as the final input, which can provide richer guidance information to the LLM.

 Additionally, with each iteration, the list of constrained words will change.
 The path to the prompt input for the LLM in each iteration is as follows: